Uluwatu, Bali: Outside Corner

 Next in line is Outside Corner, making this the other outer reef portion of Uluwatu.
 Outside Corner is next in line to The Peak and Racetracks, connecting them as swells pick up.
 During low tide, experiencing breaks can be expected on the biggest swells, but not before reaching 6 ft.
 Some of the waves during this time will build up, reaching 15 ft.
 This makes for a ride that covers approximately 300 yard.

 Racetracks

-Racetracks makes for an incredibly fast ride.
-Low tide is its prime time.
-During low tide, large barrels form at the end of the ride.
-The water is extremely shallow here, making it something to be cautious of.
-Beware of the reef at the end of the ride, Racetracks is known to dry dock there, making it a high concern for surfers, and very dangerous.
-Mid tide is another great time for surfing.
-Unlike low tide, during mid tide the barrels are more navigable, and it is more likely to reach the end of the ride with success.
+Racetracks makes for an incredibly fast ride, with low tide often acknowledged as its prime time.
+During low tide, large barrels form at the end of the ride, and the water is extremely shallow here.
+Surfers are often known to dry dock on the reef at the end of the ride.
+However, the barrels may be more navigable during mid tide, and surfers are more likely to reach the end of the ride with success.